bbc/gel/src/components/headings.md

 summary: Headings provide a semantic and visual hierarchical structure to a document
 version: 0.1.0
 published: false
-accessibility: false
+accessibility: true
 ---

 ## Introduction

 Buttons, links, and form elements all have labels.
 Labels tell users what these elements are for.
 Headings are also labels, and describe sections of the document.
 A correct use of heading elements is especially important when supporting screen reader users[^1] because headings together create a table of contents, navigable by a variety of shortcuts and other means.

-## Expected markup
+## Recommended markup

 ### The `<h1>`